 "RE-BUILDING THE CITY'S WATER SYSTEMS FOR THE 21ST CENTURY"

-Sewerage & Water Board of New ORLEANS
+Sewerage & Water Board of NEW ORLEANS

 MITCHELL J. LANDRIEU, President WM.
-RAYMOND MANNING, President Pro-Tem 625 ST. JOSEPH STREET NEW ORLEANS, LA 70165 • 504-529-2837 OR 52W-ATER www.swbnola.org
+RAYMOND MANNING, President Pro-Tem 625 ST. JOSEPH STREET

+NEW ORLEANS, LA 70165 • 504-529-2837 OR 52W-ATER

+www.swbno.ora

-Date: June, 2012
+Date: June, 2013

-- To: Sewerage and Water Board Customers
+To: Sewerage and Water Board Customers

-- From: Robert Jackson, Director Community & Intergovernmental Relations
+From: Robert Jackson, Director

+Community & Intergovernmental Relations

-- Re: Water Quality 2011 Report
+Re: Water Quality 2012 Report

 Every Sewerage and Water Board customer will receive an informational insert in their water bill advising them that their drinking water, supplied by the Sewerage and Water Board of New Orleans, is of the highest quality.
 It also describes the water treatment process.
-The mailer is called "Quality Water 2011".
+The mailer is called 2012 Report of the State of Tap Water in New Orleans "Quality Water 2012."

-This is the 14th time the Board has distributed this Consumer Confidence Report.
+This is the 15th time the Board has distributed this Consumer Confidence Report.
 It is a requirement of the U. S. Environmental Protection Agency (EPA) and must be mailed to all customers once a year, advertised in the Times-Picayune newspaper, posted on the Board's website and be available at government offices and libraries.

-It is named "Quality Water 2011" because all of the water tests results are from 2011.
+It is named "Quality Water 2012" because all of the water tests results are from 2012.
 You may have some questions, simply because the report is technical in nature and many chemical names and terms are used.
 While we would have liked to make it simpler, most of the wording used (including the names of all the chemical compounds) is required by the EPA.

 If you have any questions that are technical in nature, please call the S&WB Water Quality Laboratory, (504) 865-0420.
 We are pleased to provide this very positive report, which shows that the water supplied by the Sewerage and Water Board is of the highest quality.
 The entire report is posted here on the website.
 We hope that you will review it to learn about the purification process and the high quality of your drinking water.

 Please scroll to view the entire report.

-A REPORT ON THE STATE OF TAP WATER IN NEW ORLEANS The Sewerage and Water Board is pleased to provide you with this Annual Water Quality Report for the year 2011.
+2016 Cuality MATER A REPORT ON THE STATE OF TAP WATER IN NEW ORLEANS The Sewerage and Water Board is pleased to provide you with this Annual Water Quality Report (also known as the Consumer Confidence Report) for the year 2012.
 (Este informe contiene información muy importante sobre su aqua potable.
 Tradúzcalo o hable con alguen que lo entirnda bien.)
-The Board is proud to provide the citizens of New Orleans each day with an abundant supply of guality water for personal and business needs and fire protection.
+The Board is proud to provide the citizens of New Orleans each day with an abundant supply of quality water for personal and business needs and fire protection.